 Keel length also correlates to how maneuverable a kayak is.
-So it’s no surprise that the Topwater 120 PDL has an average but unspectacular turn radius.
+So it’s no surprise that the Topwater 120 PDL has a pretty good turn radius.

 The seat can even be raised or lowered depending on whether you’re traveling or fishing.
 The deck is big and open, making it great for paddlers of all shapes and sizes.